Side Effects of Vaping

 Vaping & Addiction

 Like with any other habit, vaping can lead to addiction.
 Even pulling your hair as a compulsive need can become an annoying routine.
+Psychological dependence on vaping also has an effect.
+Sometimes the habit itself is addictive and can lead to withdrawal symptoms when a habitual vaper is not able to vape.
+It isn’t always necessary for there to be a drug involved.

 With the popularity of vaping in mind, some health charities are concerned that many minors might decide to start.
 Always educate your children or younger siblings about possible health dangers and risks of addiction.
+Nicotine can have serious side effects on the developing brain of a teenager.
+It is definitely best to make sure that a teen never starts vaping at all, but especially if the e-juice contains nicotine.

 A lot of research is currently underway to find out more negative side effects of vaping, but it will be a while before we get to see the results.
 Vaping side effects can be from short-term, minor issues to something so severe that you might have to stop vaping – though the latter is extremely rare.
 Therefore, we recommend keeping an eye on your health when you switch to vaping and immediately consult your doctor if you notice serious side effects of vaping.